W3C-Context-Graph-Community-Group/Charter/v2/charter.md

 Ron Itelman, Chair, W3C Context Graph Community Group — *July 27, 2026*

+## IMPORTANT INFORMATION: PLEASE READ FIRST!
-> _Context_ is information that can change how information is understood, relative to a specific situation and local perspective in time.
+_Context_ is information that can change how information is processed, and is relative to a specific entity (human, AI, or system), in a specific situation in time.

+Because of this, Context MUST enable each specific perspective sovereignty over the concepts they communicate and interact with.
+However, there can be multiple layers of intent, that of the ```user``` (with sovereignty over what ```"foo"``` means to them for their specific situation), the ```system``` (the application constraints & rules the developer controls), and the ```business``` (the owner of the system and enforcer of compliance, risk, and regulation).

+_Contextualize_ is a process to formalize making potential knowledge gaps visible, and thus available for resolution.

+Active Inference is an Artificial Intelligence field which applies the strategy of "identifying and minimizing uncertainty of surprise" as a core property

+**Context Graph** is formed by assigning a URI (pointer addresses) to observation events available to multiple perspectives as references for navigating learning.

+, relative to an _Intent Map_
+are nodes, and the recorded pointers between them are edges.

 What makes information contextual is the role it plays in the _process of changing the state of understanding of an Actor (human, agent, or system)_.

 For example, “the temperature is 30 degrees Celsius (86 degrees Fahrenheit)” is an observation.
 Learning that the measurement was taken outdoors during winter, at a location where temperatures are **normally below freezing**, _changes how that observation is understood_.
+Context serves to reveal what information may be missing for an Actor—a human, agent, or system—to interpret information for a particular task.

-Context serves the purpose of revealing missing information, "Why is the temperature so different than expected?".
-The process of answering questions context revealed gains us the knowledge to minimize the uncertainty of our own understanding.
+In this example, context raises the question, “Why is the temperature so different from what was expected?”
+Answering questions revealed by context produces knowledge that reduces uncertainty in our understanding.

-Without additional context, the temperature reading alone does not reveal why it may be surprising or whether there is a problem. **Contextualization** is the process of surfacing, comparing, and applying such information so that knowledge gaps become visible and available for resolution.
+Without additional context, the temperature reading alone does not reveal why it may be surprising or whether there is a problem.

 Under this broad definition, meaning and structure are contextual dimensions because changes in meaning or structure can change understanding.
 The Context Graph Protocol makes these dimensions separately engineerable by representing each observed datum through four facets: **data, meaning, structure, and situational context**.